Sibasish11/Portfolio-Web/README.md

 - **LinkedIn**: www.linkedin.com/in/sibasish11
 - **Email**: sibasishpadhihari@gmail.com

-Let’s build something amazing together! 💡
+Let’s build something amazing together!

 ## Acknowledgments 🙌

 - Thanks to the open-source community for tools like React, Vite, and Framer Motion.
 - Inspiration from modern portfolio designs and hackathon experiences.
 - Huge shoutout to Lama Dev for his instructions and project.

----

-### Interactive Poll! 🗳️

-What’s your favorite project?
-Vote below by reacting to this README with:

-- 👍 for SIYA AI
-- ❤️ for StoryTelling Web App
-- 🎮 for Player Detection System

 Let me know your thoughts in the Issues tab! 😄